Gravity Payments

 Cons

-1. High annualized rates: you might have to pay a lot of money in interest/fees on an annualized basis.
+1. High annualized rates: you might have to pay a lot of money in the form of a factor rate on an annualized basis.

-2. Lack of flexibility on use-cases: a working capital loan is not a viable option for long-term business needs, such as expensive equipment and property.
+2. Lack of flexibility on use-cases: working capital funding is not a viable option for long-term business needs, such as expensive equipment and property.

 Pros and Cons of Term Loans